-The offer of an Apple watch for System 7.5 upgraders wasn’t much, but it did provide an added incentive for users to upgrade.
+The offer of an Apple watch for System 7.5 upgraders wasn’t much.
+However, it provided an added incentive for anyone on the fence.
 (If they didn’t want an Apple watch, they could opt for a free copy of Conflict Catcher 3, software designed to resolve problems between the Mac and its various extensions.)

-Today, a copy of the 1995-era Apple watch is a nice collector’s piece to have.
+Today, the 1995 Apple watch is a nice collector’s piece.
 Expect to pay a few hundred dollars for one on eBay (although some folks will try to reap up to four figures).

 What’s your favorite Apple collector’s item?
 Have you got anything rare you want to brag about?
 Leave your comments in the box below.